 Session 3 - Neurosociology: The Neuroscience of "Team" - Connecting and Competing

 Session 4 - State-dependent Functioning: Keeping Fear from Destroying Performance

 Session 5 - Understanding the Power Differential: Creating a Sense of Safety & Other Powers of Leadership

 Session 6 - Q&A

 Option 2: NM-Sport Phase I Training Certification

-This is a 100 + hour, 12 module, self-paced training experience led by Dr. Bruce Perry, Steve Graner and Megan Bartlett and NM-Sport Mentors from We Coach.
-Discussion sessions allow participants to review assigned course material.
-Practical sessions allow participants to explore implementation sessions and competition.
+This is a 100 + hour, 10 module training experience led by Dr. Bruce Perry, Megan Bartlett and NM-Sport Mentors from The Center for Healing and Justice through Sport (CHJS).
+Sessions allow participants to review assigned course materials and explore implementation of strategies into sport practices and competition.
 The guided book studies allow for additional exposure and contemplation.

 NM-Sport Training Certification is typically accomplished over the course of one year, requires no travel (is all online) and participants become "master coaches" who are then able to support other coaches in the implementation of key coaching strategies.
 Participating means access to a cohort of creative, dedicated sports practitioners.
 Cost to participate: $4000 USD.